muratk5n/thirdwave/en/README.md

 ---

-When it is all burning remember it's the electrification imbeciles who brought you here - when there was chance for improvement early it was wasted, and they still linger on wasting time and resources.
+When it is all burning remember it was also the electrification imbeciles who brought you here - when there was chance for improvement early it was wasted, and they still linger on wasting time and resources.
 These people are cancer

 ---